JSOClarke/JSOClarke.github.io/_posts/2013-08-16-code-highlighting-post.md

 String literals, such as "Hello world" is represented by a fixed-length array of characters that ends with a null character, these character strings are called `C-Style Strings`.
 This however doesn't support string types like concatenation and comparison (lexicographical).

 This is the reason that C++provides a string type as part of its STL `Standard Template Libary`.
-In order to use these string you need to include the header <string> and adding {%hightlight c++%}using std::string; {%endhighlight%}
+In order to use these string you need to include the header <string> and adding {%highlight c++%}using std::string; {%endhighlight%}

 > STL strings are able to be concatenated and they may be compared with eachother levciographically(or dictionary) order.